Rotaerk/haskellTutorial/Chapter1.md

   with Unicode numeric representation 65; equivalent to `'A'`)
 - String Literals: `"Hello World"`, `"\65\65\65"` (equivalent to `"AAA"`), `"Three\nLine\nString"`

-**Note:** In the earlier examples of Haskell expressions, we saw some Boolean values, namely `True` and `False`.
-While single-symbol values, these are not literals.
-We'll cover what these are later.

 Variables and Declarations
 --------------------------